navdeep-G/stats-and-ml/README.md

 - Multivariate Statistics

 #Software
-- Currently, all implementations are in R.
+- Currently, all implementations and scripts are in R.
-- Future software implementations will include Python and maybe Matlab.
+- Future software implementations and scripts will include Python and maybe Matlab.